bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 If you wish to use the GraphQL Storefront API from an external system, there are a few considerations.

 - Which Channel do you wish to run requests in the context of?
-- Are you running requests from a server or a front-end application/browser?
+- Are you running requests from a server or a frontend application/browser?

 - If you are running requests from a frontend application, do you need to show customer-specific information or only anonymous information?